ramit21/geb-groovy-automation/README.md

 # geb-groovy-automation
 Automation testing using Geb

-Steps to run:
+Steps to run the poc:
-1. Start the Springboot server.
+1. Start the application as a server.
 2. run 'mvn test'

 What is Geb?

 Geb is a developer focused tool for automating the interaction between web browsers and web content.
 It uses the dynamic language features of Groovy to provide a powerful content definition DSL (for modelling content for reuse)